-The Northern Ireland Law Commission (the Commission) was established in 2007 following the recommendations of the Criminal Justice Review Group.
-The Commission is established under the Justice (Northern Ireland) Act 2002 (as amended by the Northern Ireland Act 1998 (Devolution of Policing and Justice Functions) Order 2010).
-Our main task is to review areas of the law and to make recommendations for reform.
-The Commission seeks to ensure that the law is as simple, accessible , fair, modern and cost-effective as possible.
+The Northern Ireland Law Commission (the Commission) is currently non-operational but it was established in 2007 following the recommendations of the Criminal Justice Review Group.
+The Commission is established under the Justice (Northern Ireland) Act 2002 (as amended by the Northern Ireland Act 1998 (Devolution of Policing and Justice Functions) Order 2010) with the Law Commission reviewing areas of the law and making recommendations for reform.
+The Commission's duty is to ensure that the law is as simple, accessible , fair, modern and cost-effective as possible.
 A number of specific types of reform are covered by the provisions in the 2002 Act (as amended):

 - Simplification and modernisation